jasonbayton/11ty/_src/android/android-enterprise-device-support/validation-process-and-information.md

 #### Zero-touch

-- Does not display the first run wizard after connecting to WiFi and instead after successful provisioning, goes directly to the home screen.
+- Does not display the first run wizard after connecting to Wi-Fi and instead after successful provisioning, goes directly to the home screen.
   - This includes “setup complete”, “OEM account” or permissions screens not directly related to the DPC being installed.
 - Correctly passes through DPC extras (like EMM server name, user ID, etc)
 - Performs a factory reset if not enrolled into EMM within one hour of provisioning, or if provisioning was bypassed.